jtfogarty/007ba7/content/howto/vault-11.md

 type: "howto"
 weight: 11
 ---
-<div style="font-size: 12px; text-align: right !important"; >Updated 2021-03-04 </div><p>
+<div style="font-size: 12px; text-align: right !important"; >Updated 2021-03-08 </div><p>

-The goal of this example is to detail how to setup Vault via Helm using TLS along with the vault agent injector.
+The goal of this example is to detail the setup of Vault/Vault Agent Injector via Helm using TLS.

 The below image details the install process.
 ![image](../../img/lab/vault/flow.png)

 > Modifying the values chart is not shown in the above process flow

-#### github repo
-The github repo for this example is [here](https://github.com/jtfogarty/k8s-journal/blob/master/vault-install)

 #### Helm Chart
 To get the latest Vault Helm chart, execute the below;
 ```